juvu/DayTrade-SwingTrade/TradingTechniques.md

 	* Stock moving with consistance resistance
 	* >500k+
 	* Trading in some small range
-	* Once there's a gap up, it's likely the price will go towar
+	* Once there's a huge gap up, it's likely the price will go towards the range since
+		* Long term share holder would be willing sell
+		* People shorting into morning spike
 * Individual resistance
 	* Big volume with individual resistance
 		* 4-5M  <= light